Introduction

 Total Time: Approximately 3 hours (including resting)

-Calories: Approximately 800-1000 calories per serving (depending on portion size and preparation)
+Estimated Calories: About 800-1000 calories per serving (depending on slice size and sides)

 NOTES